MetaMask/metamask-monorepo-template/docs/package-migration-process-guide.md

 - Note: The diff between any tag before migration and any tag after will always include the entire history of the monorepo.
 This is due to the nature of the process we use for git history migration, and is a WONTFIX issue.
 - The correct diff can be derived using `git log --ancestry-path`, but GitHub compare links don't support --ancestry-path.

-4. Push the ported tags to the monorepo template.
+4. Push the ported tags to the metamask module template.

-5. From the monorepo template, verify that the tag diff links in CHANGELOG are working.
+5. From the metamask module template, verify that the tag diff links in CHANGELOG are working.

 6. Manually create tags for release commits that were never tagged in the original repo.